sanmaopep/blog/source/_posts/algorithms/loop_invariants.md

 $$A[0] \leq A[1] \leq ...\leq A[i]$$

-But these condition can't hold correctness itself,so we use the result of part(b):
+But these condition can't hold correctness itself,so we use the result of part(b)

 $$A[i] \leq A[i+1],A[i+2],....,A[n-1]$$